martin3899/conduit-backend-tests/troubleshooting.md

 # Troubleshooting sheet

-### I) First error: Error User.php line 29
+### I) First error: Error User.php line 59

-**Given**: I was looking for testing the links between users.
-For example, I expected that User 1 was following User 2.
+**Given**: I was looking for testing the functien which set a crypted password.
+For example, I expected that User 1 password unhashed was similar to the user password.